anekemuna/flippy-flashcards/README.md

 ## Notes

 - I initially used conditional rendering for displaying questions and answers, but I struggled with implementing CSS 3D transform styles to animate the process of flipping a card.
+- Struggled with implementing the card mastery feature.
+Wasn't able to implement it.

 ## License